 - 2 garlic cloves

-- Make the curry paste by blending the garlic, chilli, 1 ginger and the turmeric in a pestle and mortar.
+- Make the paste by pounding the paste ingredients in a pestle and mortar.
+Set aside.

-- Fry the paste, onions and mushrooms in a little oil until onions are golden brown.
+- Add the onions and cook until onions are golden brown, about 5 minutes.

-- Add the chicken, lime, salt, lemongrass and the second lot of ginger and cook for a further two minutes.
+- Add the paste, mix well and cook for a further minute.
+Add the lime, salt and the second lot of ginger and cook for a further two minutes.